 1. Locations of coffee roasters nearby on Google Maps

 This is the number one place you should start.
 Google Maps is so good now that it will just show you on the map where the local roasters are.
 It’s also very good at discerning which are roasters and which are just cafes.
 This is your place to start.
 Find a few then check out their websites, which leads to the next step.

 2. Website for coffee roasters

 You’ll find these either from finding roasters from Google Maps or just on the first page of Google.
 The ones higher up on Google will be the more established coffee roasters.
 Good if you want a safe bet that lots of people have tried.
 Less good if you’re looking to experiment.

-A coffee roasters with a website is exactly what you’re looking for.
+A coffee roaster with a website is exactly what you’re looking for.
 There’ll be a bunch of information on the website you can use to see which one you like the look of.